Top Cong leaders discuss poll strategy at extended CWC meet; Kharge calls for unity, discipline | Politics

 ''The Congress party is fully ready for the battle ahead.
 It is confident that the people of our country are wanting change.
 We will fulfil their expectations of law and order, freedom, social and economic justice, equality and equity,'' the CWC resolution said.

+During the two-day parleys, Sonia Gandhi called for strengthening the INDIA alliance while Rahul Gandhi said both the Congress party and the opposition bloc should be strengthened.
+Several leaders also said that this should not be done at the cost of the Congress.

-During the extended CWC meet, the party's state unit chiefs from Telangana, Madhya Pradesh, Chhattisgarh, Rajasthan and Mizoram also gave their reports on preparedness and the roadmap for winning the polls in their states.
+During the CWC meet, the party's state unit chiefs of the four poll-bound states also gave their reports on preparedness and the roadmap for winning the polls in their states.

+During the deliberations, some leaders expressed apprehensions on AAP leaders continuing to attack and cause hurt to party leaders even when they had stopped doing so, the sources said.

-Some Delhi leaders, including former Union minister Ajay Maken and Alka Lamba, also spoke against the Aam Aadmi Party (AAP) and suggested that the Congress should not have a tie-up with it in Delhi, sources said.
+Some Delhi leaders, including former Union minister Ajay Maken and Alka Lamba, besides Punjab leaders including Pratap Singh Bajwa spoke against the Aam Aadmi Party (AAP), they added.
+Maken, the sources said, told the leadership that while they were in favour of the INDIA bloc, the Congress should not rush with seat-sharing talks and should wait till the results in these five states come.
+He called for holding seat-sharing talks from a position of strength instead of doing so now, as the opposition parties were pushing for it in their interest.
+Maken also said that AAP leaders were announcing contesting in states where Congress was in a position to form their government and were attacking Congress leaders and that should stop.

 At the conclusion, Kharge also urged the party leaders to carry out the tasks given to them with diligence and reach out to the voters, especially those aged 18-25 years.
 He also asked them to tell the people about the party's ideology for which a force of young speakers would be prepared.